 40 Are there any emerging trends or hot topics in product liability litigation in your jurisdiction?

-As to legislative developments in the field of consumer law, the most relevant one concerns the approval of a reform of the rules on class actions and collective actions for injunctive relief, which the Italian Senate passed on 3 April 2019.
-The reform will come into force after 19 months from its publication on the Official Journal of the Italian Republic, which occurred on 18 April 2019.
+As to legislative developments in the field of consumer law, the most relevant one concerns the reform of the rules on class actions and collective actions for injunctive relief, which became effective on 19 May 2021.